chloehudzik/workfront-learn.en/help/workfront-proof/administration-and-setup/what-is-an-automated-workflow-template.md

 ---
-title: What is an Automated Workflow Template
+title: What is an automated workflow template?
 description: Learn what an automated proofing workflow template is and how proof users can benefit from templates.
 Start planning which templates to create.
 activity: use
 feature: Workfront Proof